TimDep/GengenGenerator/README.md

+[!NOTE]
-FYI I didn't change anything about the generation itself.
+I didn't change anything about the generation itself.
 Just made it very easy to generate multiple and with compact information.

 # Usage
 Install node.js